 As for my own, I’m neutral about it.
 I neither love nor hate my name.
 It’s okay.
-All of its variations are fine with me, including Rick or Ricky, despite my mother and I am also okay with RJ (Richard John).
+All of its variations are fine with me, including Rick or Ricky, despite my mother’s objections.
+I am also okay with RJ (Richard John).

 But.
 I hated Dick.
 Few dare call me that, but one friend does.
 He’s the only one who gets away with it.
 I remember all too well the years of President “Tricky Dick” Nixon.
 I wanted no association with that name.

 Do you like your name?
 Would you prefer a nickname?
 Did you always like your name or did you accept it over time?

 If you could change your name now, to what would you change it?
 Feel free to share your new name in the comments?
 I might choose Ming the Merciless, Emperor of the Universe.
 That had a certain ring to it when I was small, though it would be hard to fit on a business card.